Rudolph Lambart, 10th Earl of Cavan: First World War

-Cavan in 1915 as a brigadier general.
+Belgium and France

 He was recalled at the start of the First World War and, after receiving a promotion to the temporary rank of brigadier general on 22 August, took command of the 2nd London Brigade of the 1st London Division, a Territorial Force (TF) unit then stationed in the East End of London.

 General Haig (second left) in discussion with David Lloyd George in September 1916.
 Cavan is stood on the extreme right.

 His stay with the brigade was destined to be short as he was appointed CO of the 4th (Guards) Brigade on 18 September after its commander, Brigadier General Robert Scott-Kerr, his predecessor as CO of the 1st Grenadiers several years earlier, was badly wounded.
 Cavan, by now in France, went on to lead the brigade, which then formed part of the 2nd Division, at the First Battle of Ypres in October.
 Included as one of the four battalions under his brigade's command was the 1st Battalion of the Hertfordshire Regiment, in which many of his old neighbours were serving.
 Appointed a Companion of the Order of the Bath on 18 February 1915, he also led the brigade at the Battle of Festubert in May 1915.

 Lieutenant-General Rudolph Lambart (10th Earl of Cavan), the C-in-C of the British Army in Italy, and Major General Jean César Graziani, the C-in-C of the French Army in Italy, chatting before the presentation of decorations to soldiers of both armies after the Battle of the Piave River.
 Granezza, 12 July 1918.

 At the still relatively young age of 49, Cavan was promoted to major general and given command of the 50th (Northumbrian) Division on 29 June 1915; a mere six weeks later he was appointed the first General Officer Commanding (GOC) of the Guards Division and, having been appointed Commander of the French Legion of Honour on 10 September 1915, he led his division at the Battle of Loos later that month.
 He was elected an Irish representative peer on 24 September 1915 and as such was one of the last to be so elected before the creation of the Irish Free State.
 In his role as GOC of the Guards Division he informed Major Winston Churchill of the latter's attachment to the 2nd Battalion of the Grenadiers, which formed part of his division, in November 1915.

 The following January 1916, Cavan, "his star in the ascendant", was promoted to temporary lieutenant-general and was placed at the head of XIV Corps and took part in the Battle of the Somme that summer.
 He was made a Grand Officer of the Belgian Order of the Crown on 2 November 1916 and appointed a Knight of the Order of St Patrick on 18 November 1916.